dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 </File>

-In this example, we create an ephemeral model `transaction_items_ephemeral` that creates the unique key id, and then references it in our snapshot.
+In this example, we create an ephemeral model `transaction_items_ephemeral` that creates an `id` column that can be used as the `unique_key` our snapshot configuration.

 </VersionBlock>